 An institution in Munich’s culinary scene since the 19th century, Weisses Bräuhaus specializes in Weissbier, wheat beer.
-Every beer is poetically described on the menu, like Meine blonde Weisse is “refreshing like a dance in a summer breeze”.
-Or would you rather try Unser Aventinus for “relaxing moments by the fire”?
+Every beer is poetically described on the menu.
+For instance, Meine blonde Weisse is “refreshing like a dance in a summer breeze”.
+And Unser Aventinus is perfor “relaxing moments by the fire”?

 The menu offers good old-fashioned German food, salads, as well as vegetarian options.
 If you dare, try the traditional Munich dishes: sweet-sour lung of veal, pork liver with roasted onions, or pork kidneys with fried potatoes.
 Kids under 8 eat for free.

 Weisses Bräuhaus has been carefully renovated, and the no-frills, down-to-earth atmosphere is just like it might have been 100 years ago.

 03 of 07